jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ___

 But let me pause for a moment.
 I want to be very clear on one point before we move forward.
-I do not believe or even hope that digital therapeutics will replace human clinicians.
+I do not believe or hope that digital therapeutics will replace human clinicians.

 * Digital therapeutics will offer us **new tools** that are not part of traditional mental healthcare delivered by human clinicians
-* Digital therapeutics can provide **a safety net** for people who are not receiving traditional care now.
+* They can provide **a safety net** for people who are not receiving traditional care now.
-* Digital therapeutics may **reduce acceptability barriers** for some people that later eases them into traditional care.
+* And they may **reduce acceptability barriers** for some people that later eases them into traditional care.

-Human clinicians will always be needed for what they do uniquely well, but we simply need more than they can provide alone.
+But, human clinicians will always be needed for what they do uniquely well.
+We simply need more than they can provide alone.
 Digital therapeutics can provide that "more."

 ---